The Property Search allows you to view detailed information for properties in Miami-Dade County.

 Welcome to the Office of the Property Appraiser

-The 2019 Notice of Proposed Property Taxes (TRIM) has been mailed to all property owners.
-If you believe your property assessment is incorrect, please fill out an Informal Assessment Review Form and submit it to our office.
+The 2022 Notice of Proposed Property Taxes (TRIM Notices) have been mailed to all property owners.
+If you believe your property assessment is incorrect, please fill out an Assessment Review Form and submit it to our office.
 Skip the lines by scheduling an appointment online or by calling our office at 305-375-4712.
+The 2022 property values are also available online.
+Property owners are encouraged to review their 2022 TRIM Notice.

-Property Appraiser Pedro J. Garcia has released the 2019 June 1st Estimates of Taxable Values to the Taxing Authorities showing a continued growth in the real estate market.
-The countywide estimated taxable value for 2019 is $307,213,000,000, a 5.9% increase from 2018.
+Property Appraiser Pedro J. Garcia has released the 2022 June 1st Estimates of Taxable Values to the taxing authorities showing significant growth in the real estate market.
+The countywide estimated taxable value for 2022 is $372.3 billion, a 10.2% increase from 2021.

 Report Exemption Fraud